bbauska/W3Cx-2of5/README.md

     blue...</p>
 ```

-So now, all you have to do in your style sheet, is to instruct it to
+<p>So now, all you have to do in your style sheet, is to instruct it to
 make all elements belonging to the 'poetry' class grey, italic and
-bold.
+bold.</p>

 <h3 id="ch2-2-2">2.2.2 Global and Non-Global Attributes</h3>

-You have seen a few examples of attributes now: start, id and class.
+<p>You have seen a few examples of attributes now: start, id and class.
 All
 HTML elements have attributes.

-There are two kinds of attributes:
+There are two kinds of attributes:</p>
 <ul>
 <li>Global</li>
 <li>Non-global</li>